luckhoi56/EE183DB_WebApp/README.md

 The server will have two functions: update (sent_message) #this message will be sent to the server recv () # to recv the incoming message.
 To print the incoming message, you can call revc(1) to print to the console

+1. THe interface should have IP connect to rasbperry pi
+2. The rasp berry pi should have host as '0.0.0.0' to let other users connect to it